 1) Here they make the claim, which they never substantiate earlier in the results, that the fossil bed is at risk of being depleted.
 This is mentioned because, without a narrative where the fossil bed is at risk of being destroyed, Colin MacFadyen could never have justified keeping the site closed.

 2) SNH mentions that the site is “vulnerable to… unregulated collecting“.
-However, they are saying this to the people whose warnings about illegal collecting at Birk Knowes were ignored by SNH, which allowed the site to be plundered for many years, and which caused the closure of Birk Knowes in the first place.
-A bit rich, isn’t it?
+However, they are saying this to the people whose warnings about illegal collecting at Birk Knowes were ignored, which allowed the site to be plundered for many years, and which caused the closure of Birk Knowes in the first place.
+It is a bit rich of them say this…

 Here SNH almost appears to be accomodating.